-The X32 PRODUCER's assignable controls section lets you take the adjustments you make most often, and assign them to a group of dedicated controls that are assigned to just those functions, and nothing else.
-The assignable controls offer 8 buttons for a variety of functions.
+The X32's assignable controls section lets you take the adjustments you make most often, and assign them to a group of dedicated controls that are assigned to just those functions, and nothing else.
+The assignable controls offer 8 buttons and 4 knobs, with dedicated LCD screens to remind you of the currently assigned function.